A Smale-Barden manifold admitting K-contact but not Sasakian structure: Basic notions

 \subsection{Smale-Barden manifolds}

-A $5$-dimensional simply connected manifold $M$ is called a {\it Smale-Barden manifold}.
-These manifolds are classified by their second homology group over $\ZZ$ and a {\it Barden invariant} \cite{B,S}.
-In greater detail, let $M$ be a compact smooth oriented simply connected $5$-manifold.
-Let us write $H_2(M,\ZZ)$ as a direct sum of cyclic groups of prime power order
+A $5$-dimensional simply connected manifold is called a {\it Smale-Barden manifold}.
+These manifolds are classified by their second homology group over $\ZZ$ and the Barden invariant \cite{B,S}.
+In more detail, let $M$ be a compact smooth simply connected $5$-manifold and write $H_2(M,\ZZ)$ as a direct sum of cyclic groups of prime power order

 where $k=b_2(M)$.
-Choose this decomposition in a way that the second Stiefel-Whitney class map
+The equality (\ref{eqn:H2Z}) is actually an isomorphism as abelian groups.
+We can arrange so that the second Stiefel-Whitney class map

-is zero on all but one summand $\ZZ_{2^j}$.
-The value of $j$ is unique, it is denoted by $i(M)$ and is called the Barden invariant.
-The classification of the Smale-Barden manifolds is given by the following theorem.
+is zero on all but one summand (or zero on all if $w_2=0$).
+For that, take an element on which it is not zero, and complete to a generating system with elements in the kernel.
+If $w_2$ is non-zero on $\ZZ_{2^j}$, we set $i(M)=j$; if $w_2$ is non-zero on a summand $\ZZ$, we set $i(M)=\infty$; if $w_2=0$ then we set $i(M)=0$.
+The number $i(M)$ is called the Barden invariant and determines $w_2$ up to isomorphism of abelian groups.
+A Smale-Barden manifold $M$ is uniquely characterized by its homology (\ref{eqn:H2Z}) and $i(M)$.

+We shall not use the following, but we include for completeness.
+The geometric description of Smale-Barden manifolds corresponding to these abelian groups is given as follows.

 \begin{theorem}[{\cite[Theorem 10.2.3]{BG}}] Any simply connected closed $5$-manifold is diffeomorphic to one of the spaces